Stock Checker

 However, you can still mount any MOZA steering wheel to a third party wheel base using this method.
 Just know that none of the electronics or inputs will work without the hard-wired connection that the FSR wheel utilises.

-You’ll also need a Fanatec wheel base such as the CSL DD, GT DD Pro or the DD1 and DD2.
+You’ll also need a Fanatec wheel base such as the CSL DD, GT DD Pro, ClubSport DD or DD+, or the DD1 and DD2.
 Any of these wheel bases will work perfectly with the MOZA FSR wheel using this method.
+Each of these Fanatec wheel bases are excellent choices and among the best sim racing wheel bases you can buy.

 The final piece of the puzzle is to ensure that you have a Fanatec quick release and hub of some kind.
 Almost any Fanatec hub will work with this method, including the Podium Hub, Universal Hub and Universal Hub V2.

 You need a Fanatec hub to ensure that force feedback will work.
-This is because a Fanatec wheel base won’t produce any force feedback if it doesn’t detect that a wheel is attached.
+This is because a Fanatec wheel base won’t produce any force feedback if it doesn’t detect that a Fanatec wheel or hub is attached.

-Once you have all of the pieces above, you can start to connect all the pieces.
+Once you have all of the components required, you can start to connect all the pieces.
+Follow our step-by-step guide on how to mount a MOZA steering wheel to your Fanatec wheel base.

-Despite the FSR being the only steering wheel which will fully function correctly, you can physically mount any MOZA steering wheel using the wheel base adapter.
+Despite the wheels above being the only MOZA steering wheels which will fully function when mounted to a Fanatec wheel base, you can physically mount any MOZA steering wheel using the wheel base adapter.

-However, without the port on the rear of the steering wheel you won’t be able to use any electronic functionality of the steering wheel.
+However, without the port on the rear of the steering wheel, electronic functionality will be limited.

 The addition of the wheel base adapter and Universal Hub to MOZA’s product range does lead us to believe future steering wheels will also include the USB port at the rear.